-The Best Way to Learn Guitar at Home (8 Steps)
+The Best Way to Learn Guitar at Home (9 Steps)

 First of all, get to know the instrument and how it’s built and used.
-Guitars have six strings, which go gradually from the thickest at the top to the leanest in the bottom.
+Guitars have six strings, which go gradually from the thickest at the top to the leanest at the bottom.
 There are different types of strings, depending on what kind of guitar you have.

 Acoustic and electric guitars use metal strings – these are a bit harder to press with your fingers but give a somewhat stronger sound.
 Classic guitars use nylon strings, which are softer and more elastic, but are also more gentle and give out a somewhat softer sound.